brightcove/player-url/README.md

 - `playlistId`: A Video Cloud playlist ID to load.
 - `playlistVideoId`: A video ID at which to begin Video Cloud playlist playback.
 - `videoId`: A Video Cloud video ID to load.
+- `interactivityProjectId`: An Interactivity project ID to load.

 ## License